tofuutils/tenv/README.md

 Uninstall versions of the tool (remove it from `TENV_ROOT` directory).

-Without parameter, display a list to select several versions.
+Without parameter, display an interactive list to select several versions.

 If a parameter is passed, available parameter options: